 Generally, learners interested in pursuing Dynamics CRM Specialist certifications should have experience in Windows Server, Active Directory, Active Directory Federation Services, IIS, and Microsoft Outlook.
 For those pursuing CRM Online Deployment (exam MB2-706), experience should also include Office 365 Admin Center and Microsoft Online products.

-The following exam details are applicable for each exam that makes up the Microsoft Dynamics CRM pathway.
+Exam Details The following exam details are applicable for each exam that makes up the Microsoft Dynamics CRM pathway.

 Microsoft exams have a reputation for being challenging.
 Many learners find they have to take an exam more than once to achieve a successful outcome.
 Fortunately, Microsoft is aware of the level of challenge associated with their exams, and often provides an Exam Replay, allowing learners to retake exams at a fraction of the cost.
 Please note that the Exam Replay may not always be available.
 Learners should research Exam Replay availability to avoid missing out on the opportunity.